-The intensity of facilitation and competition depended on both the phenological stage of L. tridentata and the mechanism tested.
+Same – topic sentence – I think this entire paragraph needs to merge with above…The intensity of facilitation and competition depended on both the phenological stage of L. tridentata and the mechanism tested.
 Generally, the relative effect of blooming i.e. the temporal shift was greater than the effect of spatial association.
 In the Mojave Desert, substantial within season changes to the intensity of facilitation and competition between shrubs and annuals can occur (Holzapfel and Mahall, 1999).
 Similarly, near the Negev desert the intensity of interactions between annuals varies with both life stage and temporal changes (Schiffers and Tielbörger, 2006).
 Overall, L. tridentata had stronger effect on annual communities than arthropod communities.
 The positive influence of L. tridentata on annual cover via climate amelioration was maintained throughout the study period.
 Positive shrub effects on arthropods appear to be independent of the positive effects on annuals, and temporal changes were more pronounced for arthropods than annuals.
 Surprisingly, microsite became an unreliable predictor of arthropod community composition after blooming.
 Pollinators and arthropods are highly mobile, and these results indicate that the spatial scale needed to estimate arthropod diversity is altered by the phenological stage of foundation plants.

+OK – a bit lost on focus here.

+Para 1.
+Restate H and big picture.
+Got it.

+Para 2 – not sure – flowering strategy of benefactor shrubs is important?

+Para 3 – perhaps specificity of pollinators is important

+Para 4 – 5 – phenology a critical mediator of the net outcome of interactions – YES – I like that as an implication so would weave what you wrote into that theme clearly.